 If you have bananas that are going brown in the fruit bowl but don’t have time to make banana bread then slicing them and freezing them is a great idea.
 Frozen bananas make smoothies lovely and creamy or you can use them to make nice cream, the healthiest version of ice cream that you’ll find.
 Alternatively make these healthy chocolate orange ice lollies.

-How to make chocolate, orange and sweet potato homemade ice lollies:
+How to make healthy chocolate and sweet potato ice cream bars:

 Healthy chocolate orange ice lollies with sweet potato